Royal Canadian Mint Olympic coins: Series 7

-100 Dollar Gold
+100 dollar gold

 1988 Calgary Winter Games

 Heading into the 1980s, the Olympics would return to Canada.
 The city of Calgary would host the 1988 Winter Olympics.
 Starting in 1985, the Federal Government, under the leadership of then-Prime Minister Brian Mulroney, issued a ten coin set to help finance and commemorate the Olympic games.
 In similar style to the Montreal Olympics, the RCM would introduce coins with a face value that had never been used before.
 Said coins would feature a $20 face value.
 These coins were issued in Proof quality only, and were sold with the partnership of the Royal Bank of Canada.
 Unlike the Montreal coins, mintage was limited to 5,000,000 coins and this would mark the first time that any silver coin had edge lettering on it.
 Said lettering was 'XV OLYMPIC WINTER GAMES - JEUX D'OLYMPIQUES D'HIVER.'
 There are existing varieties that have missed the edge lettering process.
 The 10 coins were also available in a green felt case with an Olympic logo on the outside and a Royal Canadian Mint medallion on the inside.
 The cost was $370.
 The medallion could be removed and the gold coin, offered separately, could be placed into its place.
 The numbered and signed Certificate of Authenticity was included in the cases internal cover recess.
 The entire case was fit into a white cardboard sleeve with the Olympic logo on the outside.